Zeyu-Li/blog/_posts/2021-06-06-art-galore.md

 ![snapshot4](https://raw.githubusercontent.com/Zeyu-Li/Unity-Advanced-3D-Tutorial/master/img/screenshot4.png)

 ### Making Penguin Space

 When penguins go to space, we ask you to join the space penguin galactic empire

 ![spaceship2](../assets/img/art/spaceship2.png)

 ### Looking forward

 Well it seems like an exciting time, not only for me but for a lot of other tech related things.
-One thing that I excited for is finally using the Geometry nodes in Blender.
-This [video](https://www.youtube.com/watch?v=E2wVTGzSwpg) has got me excited especially.
+One thing that I am excited for is finally using the Geometry nodes in Blender.
+This [video](https://www.youtube.com/watch?v=E2wVTGzSwpg) has got me especially excited.
 Other than Blender, Windows has a new update with a big UI overhaul, but I am most excited about the windows package manager and GUI apps in WSL2!